geoffviola/geoffviola.github.io/_posts/2019-09-26-cppcon-2019-trip-report.md

 Friday, September 20 • 09:00 - 10:00
 Kate Gregory

 Arguably the hardest thing in programming is naming things.
-One of the tips are to match certain words together.
+One of the tips is to match certain words together.
 For example, begin and end are a good pair.
 Get implies little computation and a const method.

 I’m still thinking about a few recommendations.
 She pushes for not naming a tuple variable as element1_element2_element3.
 Without named tuples like python, it can be hard to know where to index the variable.
 Also, she recommends against using plurals for data structures.
 Her argument for both of these is to search easier and communicate abstractions that won’t change.